Anarchy in the UK

-Top image: courtesy of www.sexpistolsofficial.com
+Top image: from www.sexpistolsofficial.com

 London has gone Punk mad.
 This year marks 40 years of the subculture and to celebrate there’s a slew of events happening around the city, from archival film screenings to epic exhibitions and talks.
 To coincide with the British Library’s coinciding exhibition, Punk 1976-78, Jon Savage, aficionado and author of the seminal book, England’s Dreaming, here speaks to us about punk’s DIY aesthetic, that infamous Thames boat party on 7th June 1977, Brexit, and the current shape of British politics and society.